GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

           name: pubsubtopic-sample

 1. Commit and push the code to the repository.
 The Pub/Sub topic should be created successfully in the prod Google Cloud project.

+## Cleaning up

+To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the projects.

+To delete a project, do the following:

+1. In the Cloud Console, go to the [Projects page](https://console.cloud.google.com/iam-admin/projects).
+1. In the project list, select the project you want to delete and click **Delete**.
+1. In the dialog, type the project ID, and then click **Shut down** to delete the project.